Causal survival analysis under competing risks using longitudinal modified treatment policies: Efficient estimation via sequentially doubly robust regression

-Under the conditions of the above theorem, a Wald-type procedure, in which the standard error may be estimated based on the empirical variance of $\D_1(Z;\check\eta_{j(i)})$, yields asymptotically valid confidence intervals and hypothesis tests.
 A drawback of the above estimation approach is that there is no guarantee that the parameter will remain within the bounds of the parameter space.
 That is, it is possible, in principle, that the sequential regression estimator will provide time-to-event probabilities outside of the closed unit interval $[0,1]$.
-Furthermore, when the survival function must be estimated at several points in time, there is no guarantee that the resulting point estimates will be antitonic (i.e., monotonic decreasing).
 In the supplementary materials, we present a targeted minimum loss estimator (TMLE) capable of producing estimates that always lie within the unit interval.
 However, boundedness of the TMLE comes with a robustness tradeoff.
 In particular, the robustness properties of the TMLE are inferior to those of the sequentially doubly robust estimator.
-Specifically, consistency of the TMLE requires that either $\lVert \hat\w_t - \w_t \rVert = o_\P(1)$ or $\lVert \hat\q_t - \hat\q_t \rVert = o_\P(1)$, for an estimator $\hat\q_t$ constructed based on sequential regression using~\eqref{eq:seqreg}.
+Specifically, consistency of the TMLE requires that either $\lVert \hat\w_t - \w_t \rVert = o_\P(1)$ or $\lVert \hat\q_t - \q_t \rVert = o_\P(1)$, for an estimator $\hat\q_t$ constructed based on sequential regression using~\eqref{eq:seqreg}.
 As a result, consistent estimation of $\q_t$ in the TMLE procedure requires consistent estimation of $\q_s: s>t$.
 By contrast, the sequentially doubly robust estimator provides consistent estimation of $\q_t$ when either $\q_s$ or $\w_s$ is consistently estimated for all $s>t$.
 Both~\citet{luedtke2017sequential} and \citet{diaz2021lmtp} provide further in-depth discussion on this topic.
+Furthermore, the conditions required for $\sqrt{n}$-consistency for this TMLE algorithm may be stronger than those required for the SDR estimator.
+In the supplementary materials, we provide an argument that the second-order term associated to the TMLE is bounded above by the term